2025–2026 Dutch cabinet formation: Informateurs Buma and Wijers

 On 13 November, mayor of Leeuwarden and former CDA leader Sybrand Buma and former D66 minister Hans Wijers were appointed as informateurs, with the assignment proposed by Koolmees.
-On the same day, NRC stated that Wijers had expressed a preference for a centrist cabinet on election night, and had called Yeşilgöz a liar.
+On the same day, NRC and De Telegraaf reported that Wijers had expressed a preference for a centrist cabinet on election night, and had called Yeşilgöz a liar.
 At a press conference on 13 November, he retracted his comments and apologised.
-Journalist Eric Smit later claimed it was him, not Wijers, who had made the remarks.
-The next day, NRC confronted Wijers with an older private message in which he called Yeşilgöz "a witch", at which he resigned.
+On 14 November, NRC confronted Wijers with an older private message in which he called Yeşilgöz "a witch", at which point he resigned.
+Two weeks later, NRC corrected their first story, after journalist Eric Smit came forward to say that he, not Wijers, had called Yeşilgöz a liar.